sjaks/install/README.md

 # My Linux dotfiles and install scripts
-These work on my machine but might not work on your without major modifications.
+These work on my machine but might not work on yours without major modifications.
 Use them only as inspiration.

 There are scripts (`bin/`) for installing these dotfiles for
 - Ubuntu with the latest Gnome DE